roman-huliak/linux-motd/README.md

 - **Local Login**: The MOTD will display automatically upon terminal login.
 - **SSH Login**: After configuration, it shows as the SSH banner.
 - **Regenerate MOTD**: Run `run-parts /etc/update-motd.d/` as root to refresh the content.
-- **Customization**: Edit `/etc/update-motd.d/00-header` to modify the output.
-Colors and sections can be adjusted using ANSI escape codes.

 Example output:
 ```